Victorallegret/front-component/README.md

 Basics files you should need are the `./dev/views/layout/` partials : `_head.slim`, `_footer.slim` `_header.slim`.
 <br/>

-Then you just need to call then in your basic slim files.
+Then you just need to call them in your basic slim files.

 > **INFOS** Feel free to create other folders in `./dev/views/`